rivques/RPGPT/TUTORIAL.md

     reverse_proxy :3000
 }
 ```
-Save the file, then in the terminal run `systemctl --user reload caddy` to apply your changes.
+Save the file, then in the terminal run `systemctl --user restart caddy` to apply your changes.
 ## Finish setting up Slack app
 Head back to the Slack app page and hit "Install to workspace," then "Allow."
 Now, when you go back to "OAuth & Permissions," you should see a "Bot User OAuth Token."
 Copy that and put it in your `.env` file next to `SLACK_BOT_TOKEN=`.